 The Council of Ministers was then “practically the only all-union institution left with powers extending to the republican governments.”33 Gorbachev disbanded it as well, replacing it with a Presidential Cabinet consisting of his own advisors.
 This last decision might well have doomed the Soviet Union.
 The ties between the center and the republics became so frayed that, from the perspective of the republics, the national institutions were unnecessary baggage.

 Meanwhile, the economy was falling apart.
 The budget deficit reached 10% of GDP by 1988; it might have reached 30% of GDP in 1991.34 Revenues fell sharply due to lower oil prices and smaller alcohol tax revenue.
-On the expenditure side, military spending was still sacrosanct.
+On the expenditure side, military spending was still untouchable.
 Subsidies on consumer goods — the difference between what the government paid their producers and what it received from consumers — amounted to 15% of GDP.35 The “wasteful but politically potent” spending in the industrial and agricultural sectors was also very substantial.

 The budget deficit surprised no-one.